Directed by Bert I. Gordon

 Written by Fred Freiberger, Lester Gorn, and Bert I. Gordon

 Unless I am very mistaken—though it's hard to determine exactly when Famous Monsters of Filmland editor Forrest Ackerman started calling him this—it was The Amazing Colossal Man that turned mere mortal Bert I. Gordon into Mr. B.I.G.
-But between the abominable crumminess of 1956's The Cyclops and Colossal Man a year later, Gordon had already begun to consolidate his legacy as B-movies' premier purveyor of largeness with his first film of 1957, Beginning of the End.
+But between the abominable crumminess of 1957's The Cyclops and Colossal Man the same year, Gordon had already begun to consolidate his legacy as B-movies' premier purveyor of largeness with his other film of 1957, Beginning of the End.
 Call it bad, but if you've seen Gordon's earliest efforts, you know it's his first work as an actual professional filmmaker, and not (just) an amateur DIY special effects technician.
 Personally, I like it, starting with its title, an unusual one for Gordon in its caginess.
 I do wish it had another "the," but none of his similar movies—The Amazing Colossal Man, Attack of the Puppet People, Earth vs. the Spider, et cetera—so attempt to poetically conceal the nature of their menace.
 Perhaps even Gordon didn't think Invasion of the Giant Grasshoppers was marketable.

 In truth, I cannot say who chose the title, or the monster: Gordon isn't credited as a writer, though there is strong evidence suggesting that Gordon had the original idea, and perhaps even that Fred Freiberger and Lester Gorn merely polished his script ("Lester Gorn" in particular sounds like a pseudonym, but it's not like Gordon was ever shy).
 Whatever the case, Beginning of the End likewise confirmed Gordon's career-long obsession with H.G.
 Wells's 1904 novel The Food of the Gods and How It Came to Earth, a story he adapted, both explicitly and implicitly, very frequently and never faithfully; it's the first Gordon movie where that Wellsian lift is obvious.